 The guest wireless network in the building is GSA Guest.
 The password changes monthly.
-To obtain the current password, type “GSA Wireless” into any room on Slack and the current password will pop up.
+To obtain the current password, type “GSA Wireless” or “guest wifi” into any room on Slack and the current password will pop up.

 Non-guest wireless access is available using gsa-wireless and authenticating using your ENT username (